Nail Technician (non-credit)

 Students must be 18 years of age and have a high school diploma or GED to enroll in this course.
 Students who participate in this program are required to have the ability to perform multiple body movements including range of motion of extremities to maneuver in small spaces to complete tasks.
 Student must have finger dexterity and be able to sit, stand, stoop and bend for lengths of time.
 Sufficient physical endurance is required to complete assigned work and/or projects in clinical practice.

-Licensure for Nail Technicians is not required in CT.
-This program meets all requirements to apply for a Massachusetts Nail Technician license, if students choose.
+Licensure for Nail Technicians is required in CT.
+This program meets all requirements to apply for a Massachusetts and Connecticut Nail Technician license, if students choose.

 This program is CT SNAP approved.